North Saskatchewan River: Geography

 The river course can be divided into five distinct sections.
 The first, the eastern slopes of the Rocky Mountains, is the smallest area geographically, although the largest in terms of run-off and contributed water flow.
 The glaciers and perpetual snows of the mountain peaks feed the river year-round.
 Mountains, with little vegetation, experience fast-melting snow cover.
 The second section of the river comprises the foothills region.
 The terrain is hilly and rough, with a deeper and more defined valley.
 This area is well covered with forest and muskeg, and run-off into the river is much more constant and stable than in the mountains.

 From Edmonton to the mouth of the Vermilion River, the North Saskatchewan flows through the plains-parkland divide, with occasional stretches of prairie.
-The North Saskatchewan River valley parks system; the largest expanses of urban parkland in Canada.
+The North Saskatchewan River valley parks system is the largest expanses of urban parkland in Canada.
 Cutting across Edmonton and the Capital Region.
 The river runs in a well-defined valley with deep cuts in the landscape.
 The fourth section, from the Vermilion River to Prince Albert is principally prairie with a few small stretches of timber and secondary forest cover.
 The valley of the river is much wider, and the river itself spreads out across shallow water and flows over many shifting sand bars.
 Low-lying, flat areas border the river for much of this section.

 The final section of the river, from Prince Albert to the Saskatchewan River Forks, has many rapids.
 The valley is more shallow than the previous sections of the river, and the channel is much better defined.
 There is little prairie and much tree cover in this section.

-The water flows on then in the Saskatchewan River.
+The water flows into the Saskatchewan River.